Frequently Asked Questions

 We do offer Medical Concern Office Visits for relatively minor ailments.
 We can diagnose and treat Upper Respiratory Infections, Urinary Tract Infections, Digestive disorders, ear infections, skin problems, and other illnesses.
 We do not have radiology equipment, so for injuries or illnesses requiring X-rays or ultrasounds you will need to consult a full service veterinary or specialty clinic.

-We do offer Community Cat pricing of $40 for the spay or neuter surgery of cats who are strays or feral.
+We do offer Community Cat pricing of $35 for the spay or neuter surgery of cats who are strays or feral.
 Feral cats that are unused to human contact will need to arrive at our clinic in a humane trap, not a carrier or crate.
 Ear tipping is required to receive discounted pricing.
 A microchip is also ideal to help feral cats that may get picked up safely return to their home colony.
+More info on our community cat program can be found here.